Cwantic/Documentation/Structure/Elements/Beam/Joint.md

 ![Image](../../../Images/Joint2.jpg)

 {: .warning }
->Z-axis is always the axis of the beam in MetaStructure and X-axis is the **strong** inertia plane.
+>Z-axis is always the axis of the beam in MetaStructure and X-axis is the **weak** axis.

 ### 1.3 Bolted joint

-The assembly of a beam on another beam can be defined by a bolting plate :
+The assembly of a beam to another beam can be defined by a bolted plate :

 ![Image](../../../Images/Joint6.jpg)